Frequently Asked Questions (FAQ’s)

 What is the purpose of the CalCAP/CARB Program?

 The CalCAP/CARB Program encourages banks and other financial institutions to make loans to small businesses.
 CalCAP is administered by the California Pollution Control Financing Authority (CPCFA).
 CalCAP is a loan loss reserve program that may provide up to 100% coverage on certain loan defaults.
 By participating in CalCAP, lenders have available to them a proven credit enhancement to meet the financing needs of California's small businesses.
-Loans in the Heavy-Duty Vehicle Air Quality Loan Program can be used to finance diesel exhaust retrofits and heavy-duty trucks and buses (over 14,000 lbs. gross vehicle weight rating (GVWR)) equipped with engines certified to specified engine emission standards for 2010 and newer model year engines.
-The engines can use diesel fuel, compressed natural gas (CNG), liquefied natural gas (LNG) or other fuels.
+Loans in the Heavy-Duty Vehicle Air Quality Loan Program can be used to finance heavy-duty trucks (over 14,000 lbs. gross vehicle weight rating (GVWR)) equipped with engines certified to specified engine emission standards for 2010 and newer model year engines.
+The engines can use diesel fuel, compressed natural gas (CNG), liquefied natural gas (LNG) or other fuels including zero emission technology.

 What does loan loss reserve (LLR) coverage mean?